jshuhong/mospf_lab/README.md

 # mospf_lab
-network course project of mospf sdf xixigit
+It is a network course project on mmOSPF in the 1st year of master.